Lullington, Derbyshire

-Lullington is a village and civil parish in the district of South Derbyshire, England.
+Lullington is a village and civil parish in the district of South Derbyshire in Derbyshire, England.
 The population of the civil parish at the 2011 Census was 121.
 It has an All Saints' Church, a village hall and a pub, the Colvile Arms (Charles Robert Colvile was living at Lullington Hall in the 1850s).
-In 1850, it had a school that was designed to take fifty children.

 Together with neighbouring Netherseal, it is the southernmost village in Derbyshire.